weiying-chen/rust-esp32-hx711-supabase/README.md

 Step 5: Execute `cargo run` on the command line (to build, flash, and monitor).
 Note: on Linux, you may have to fix a permission [issue](https://github.com/esp-rs/espflash/blob/main/espflash/README.md#permissions-on-linux).

-Step 6: Check your table.
+Step 6: Check your Supabase table.
 You should see the readings there.

-Note: make sure your ESP32-C3 is properly powered as Wi-Fi consumes a lot of power.
+Note: Make sure your ESP32-C3 is properly powered as Wi-Fi consumes a lot of power.